gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     int remainingHellosToPrintByEvent;
 ```

-This is how the declaration for `HelloSimObject` should look like after the changes.
+This is how the declaration for `HelloSimObject` should look after the changes.

 ```cpp
 class HelloSimObject: public SimObject